Kansas vs. Indiana: Sportsbook promo codes, odds, spread, over/under - December 16

 Kansas vs. Indiana Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup listed on multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite